5 Easy Science Experiments for Kids That Will Blow Your Mind

 - BLUE COLOR – 8 TBSP

-5. How to make a solar oven?
+5. How to Make a Solar Oven.

 Summer STEM isn’t complete until your kids have made their solar cooker.
-Did you know the best part of such kind of science activities for kids?
+Did you know the best part of such kind of easy science experiments for kids?
 You will not need any campfire with this engineering.
 Isn’t that so classic!
 From shoeboxes to pizza boxes, you and your kid can just choose anything.
 These are easy to set up and quick to perform.
 Most importantly, most activities will take only 15 to 30 minutes to complete and are heaps of fun!
 Plus, the supplies lists usually contain only free or cheap materials you can source from home!

 Things you need: